Pankaja-Developer/Project1/Project1/README.md

 # This is my React's first Project.
 Output of this Project in the images folder.

+There is one screenshot in images folder which is for knwoing the actual output of this project.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: